thecodingmachine/react-native-boilerplate/documentation/docs/04-Guides/08 - Components/04 - DefaultError.md

 keywords: [DefaultError, Error, boundary]
 ---

-The molecule `DefaultError` component is used into the `SafeScreen` component as the default error UI.
+The molecule `DefaultError` component is used into the [`ErrorBoundary` component](/docs/components/error-boundary) as the default error UI.
 This component is composed of `Text` components and a `Button` to reset the error (for re-executing the query for example).

 ### Props